Nearrin/CompetitiveProgrammingSolutions/README.md

 # Number of Problems Solved
-The table below is a rough estimate based on the code I have saved.
+The table below is a rough estimate based on the code I have saved from multiple accounts I have.
 |Platform|Number|
 |---|---|
 |Codeforces|729|